 The process of testing Pawtuckaway’s water requires that the Water Testing Committee regularly gather samples from the seven major tributaries that feed the lake.
 In addition, two deep water readings are taken, one from the northern part of the lake and the other from the southern part of the lake, where clarity is also assessed.

 The map below shows all the sites where water samples are collected around the lake:This program is conducted under the guidance of the NH Department of Environmental Services (NHDES), through its Volunteer Lake Assessment Program (VLAP).
 Every month from late spring, through the summer, and into the fall, samples are taken and sent to a NH DES laboratory.
 There tests are run, analysis is performed, and results are compiled.
 These tests measure levels of phosphorus, chlorophyll, oxygen, and other biological indicators of lake health.
-Regular reports are issued by the VLAP Program and can be accessed here.
+Regular reports are issued by the VLAP Program and can be accessed here and here.

 This information helps not only NH DES but also the PLIA to initiate plans and programs aimed at improving and maintaining our clean lake water.
 Excessive phosphorus in a freshwater system increases nuisance levels of aquatic plant and algal growth, and its proliferation in our lake water over the years has been a growing cause for concern.